akhilman/tinkerbox/README.md

 ## Shell configuration

-You can set your preferred shell by `sudo usermod --shell /path/to/shell $USER` or by editing `/usr/local/bin/tinkerbox-login`.
+You can set your preferred shell by `sudo usermod --shell /path/to/shell $USER`.

 If you would like to set environment variables the `$HOME/.profile` should do the trick.